yyoung-50/vault-troubleshooting-lab/scenarios/01-approle-auth-failure.md

 - The application (or user) is using an incorrect role_id or secret_id.

-- In some cases, the secret_id may have expired based on secret_id_ttl.
+- In some cases, the secret_id may have expired based on the Secret-ID TTL (Time-To_live).

 **Apply the Fix**